 Configuring NATS Server

-While the NATS server has many flags that allow for simple testing of features, the NATS server products provide a flexible configuration format that combines the best of traditional formats and newer styles such as JSON and YAML.
+While the NATS server has many flags that allow for simple testing of features from command line.
+The standard way of configuring the NATS server product is through a configuration file.
+We use a simple configuration format that combines the best of traditional formats and newer styles such as JSON and YAML.

 • Lines can be commented with # and //

-• Values can be assigned to properties with:
+• Values can be assigned to properties with delimiters:

 • Equals sign: foo = 2